 How much are they cutting?

 Until this year, logging companies like Seneca Jones (Eugene) and Roseburg Forest Products clear cut up to 500 acres every year.
-Under the 2011 implementation plan, which the State Land Board approved this year to affect 2012, companies are allowed to clear cut up to 850 acres per year.
+Under a new implementation plan, which the State Land Board approved in 2011 to affect 2012, companies are allowed to clear cut up to 850 acres per year.
+Since summer of 2012, however, all logging of potential marbled murrelet habitat is halted under federal injunction!

 What does it look like when they clear-cut?

 The terrain in the Elliott is... vertical.
 Companies clearcut on steep slopes, leaving nothing to prevent land from sliding into the salmon-bearing streams.
 After a clearcut, ODF sprays herbicides to clear the land of anything that might compete with the next crop of douglas fir saplings.
 In the absence of other green life, elk and mountain beavers will eat the saplings.
-ODF puts plastic guards around the saplings and murders mountain beavers to prevent predation.
+ODF puts plastic guards around the saplings and hires prison labor from Shutter Creek Corrections to trap (kill) thousands of mountain beavers every year.

 The state needs the money for schools, right?